efremidze/Shiny/README.md

 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.

-## Apps Using _Holographic_
+## Apps Using _Shiny_

 Feel free to submit a PR if you’re using this library in your apps.

 ## License

-Holographic is available under the MIT license.
+Shiny is available under the MIT license.
 See the LICENSE file for more info.